Tips To Make Sure You Have A Hassle Free Children’s Party | Kid's Party Tips

 Remind parents a few days before the party.
 Parents are busy and lead busy lives.
 Some might forget about the party.
 Best thing to do is drop them a text or put something in your Facebook event to remind them the party is coming up.

 Pick a theme.
 Parties with a theme are super fun.
 Kids get to dress up, you can theme the decorations and everyone has a blast.
 Find out what your kid is into and theme the party to that thing.
 We provided over 10 different Themed Packages for your child's birthday party.
 We even have a full blog dedicated to the most popular kids party themes.

 Waste Not, Want Not!

 Don’t stress about the decorations.
-We have seen clients that hire a room decoration company or spend a fortune on room decorations.
+Our childrens party entertainment has seen clients that hire a room decoration company or spend a fortune on room decorations.
 Don’t bother!
 Spend £10 of Amazon and you will have loads of decorations that will make your venue look fabulous.

 Don’t bother with a buffet.
 There is always loads of food left over and it becomes a free for all.
 Instead do snack boxes.
 There is less mess, the kids don’t have to line up and it’s easier to tidy away.
 Everyone's a winner!

 If snack boxes aren’t your thing, another great idea is to order Pizza to be delivered to the venue.
 We’ve seen this at a few parties now.
 It’s quick, no fuss and most importantly, the kids absolutely love it.
 Who doesn't love pizza?

 Make sure your guests know where the venue is.
 Make sure the postcode works with sat navs.
 We have been to loads of parties where people are late because they can’t find the venue.
 Whilst on the subject, make certain that the venue is the correct one for guests to find.
 Put balloons outside the venue or a big sign saying ‘party here’.
 Make it easy for people to find where you are.